xiaoli-dong/nf-fluAB/README.md

 ## Introduction

 **nf-fluAB** is a bioinformatics pipeline for assembling and classifying influenza NGS sequence data generated using Illumina or Nanopore platforms.
-The pipeline is implemented using **Nextflow**, a workflow tool that enables running tasks across multiple compute infrastructures in a highly portable manner.
-It leverages **Docker** and **Singularity** containers, ensuring a trivial installation process and highly reproducible results.
+The pipeline is implemented with **Nextflow**, a workflow tool designed to run tasks across multiple compute infrastructures in a portable manner.
+It leverages **Docker** and **Singularity** containers, ensuring an easy installation process and highly reproducible results.

 ## Pipeline Summary